A Fantasy World Conquered by Evil

 How do I use this site?
 Start with "Setting" and "Players."

 Look at the menu below the banner.
-Start by checking out the "Setting" link, which will give you details about the campaign setting.
-Then look at the "Players" link, which will give you rules information for your game.
+Start by checking out the "Setting" link, which will give you details about the campaign setting, including its geography, history, populations of people, and even its metaphysics.
+Then look at the "Players" link, which will give you rules information for your game, including original options for races, classes, magic items, and more.
 After that, you'll want to use the links in the top menu from left to right.
 If you have other questions, check out our more extensive FAQ.
 If you are new to Dungeons & Dragons® or to roleplaying, start here.